 Advisors to the National Policing Institute come from a myriad of distinct backgrounds and locales, hailing from both the private and public sectors.
-What they all have in common is that they have distinguished themselves as thought leaders in their respective fields, believe in the mission of the Foundation, and understand the impact it has on society.
+What they all have in common is that they have distinguished themselves as thought leaders in their respective fields, believe in the mission of the Institute, and understand the impact it has on society.

 Prior to becoming the EVP – Finance & Strategy of International Rail Partners, LLC and President of MedAmerica Properties Inc. (OTC: MAMP), Mr. Bencivenga provided strategic and financial advice to businesses in real estate, music, gaming and solid waste management.
 He also served as a board member on numerous companies.
 Before that, he was a founding partner of a $5 billion hedge fund whose businesses including lending to and private equity investing in small to medium sized companies.
 He also spent three and a half years as Managing Director/Global Head of High Yield at Barclays Capital.
 During his tenure there, his team originated over 75 high yield, mezzanine and bridge loan transaction and acted as lead or joint lead on over twenty.
 In 1999, one of these transactions was awarded IFR’s European High Yield Deal of the Year, Euromoney Deal of theYear-and received a Highly Commended Award from Corporate Finance Magazine.